EnglishBen/GTAFrostedWinterRemastered-Public/README.md

 - **Can I mute the voiceover?**

 Of course, simply press numpad plus/minus to change the voiceover volume.
 To mute, just set it to 0%.
+From v1.1 onwards, you can customise the volume keys via fwr.ini inside the CLEO folder.

 - **When I load my save, a really annoying sound plays**